akibahmed229/nixos/public/docs/nix-command/readme.md

       sudo /nix/var/nix/profiles/system/bin/switch-to-configuration switch
       ```

-  4. Set Booted Generation as Default\*\*: If you boot into an older generation, run this to make it the default.
+  4. Set Booted Generation as Default: If you boot into an older generation, run this to make it the default.

       ```bash
       /run/current-system/bin/switch-to-configuration boot